Workshop Program

 We encourage you to study these class descriptions to help you find the class that is best for you.
 However, if at any time you feel your selected class does not meet your needs, you are welcome to switch to any other class.

 All hardingfele classes are taught in the traditional manner by ear; students are allowed and encouraged to use audio recording equipment in the classes.
 Upon registration, students are given access to download mp3 files of all tunes to be taught for study in advance of the workshop.
 In addition, we provide written transcriptions of all tunes to be taught, to be used for reference after learning the tune by ear.
-These will be available for free as a pdf file for download beginning on the Monday before the workshop starts.
+These will be available at no cost as a downloadable pdf file beginning on the Monday before the workshop begins.
 It will also be possible to download the file on wifi-equipped devices via the wifi network at Folklore Village during the workshop.
 Students who wish to receive a paper copy of the transcriptions at the workshop must request one on the registration form by the deadline specified on the form; a fee applies.

-Students without a hardingfele are encouraged to sign up for our Workshop Hardingfele Loan Program
+Students without a hardingfele are welcome to attend; just sign up for our Workshop Hardingfele Loan Program.

 Four to five hours of instruction are provided each day on Friday and Saturday, and 3 hours each day on Thursday and Sunday.
-This time includes both class instruction and private lessons.
-Each student is entitled to at least one 20-minute private lesson with the teacher of his or her choice.
-Additionally 1 to 2 hours a day are devoted to lecture/demonstrations and group playing practice.
+Additionally 2 to 4 hours during the weekend are devoted to lecture/demonstrations and group playing practice.

 Note to all students: Dance and hardingfele classes are taught concurrently.
-If a student wishes to take classes in both, we recommend signing up for hardingfele on Friday and dance on Saturday.
-Saturday-only enrollees should be aware that class on Saturday opens with a brief review, then builds on the work done on Friday.
-Beginner mentoring on hardingfele is offered on Thursday and Friday only.
+If a student wishes to take full-day classes in both, we recommend signing up for hardingfele on Friday and dance on Saturday.
+Saturday-only enrollees should be aware that classes on Saturday build partially on the work done on Friday.
+Beginner mentoring on hardingfele is offered on Thursday afternoon and Friday morning only.

 And more . . .

 Dance parties each evening feature a variety of fiddlers, including faculty members and the student lagspel (group playing) ensemble.
-Fiddlers perform music for dances from different regions of Norway, which offers attendees a chance to practice dances taught at previous HFAA workshops.
+Fiddlers perform music for dances from different regions of Norway, which offers attendees a chance to practice dances taught at previous HFAA workshops as well as the dance(s) being currently taught.

-Talent Showcase: Our Talent Showcase, held on Friday night, is an opportunity for workshop participants to show their talent in traditional Norwegian music and dance.
+Talent Showcase: Our Talent Showcase, held on Friday night, is an opportunity for workshop participants to display their talents, regardless of musical or dance genre.
 Performance slots are given on a first-come, first-served basis.
 Sign up at check-in on Thursday.